cgolden15/discord-poll/README.md

 [![npm](https://img.shields.io/npm/v/discord.js-qotd)](https://www.npmjs.com/package/discord.js-qotd)
 [![NPM](https://img.shields.io/npm/l/discord.js-qotd)](https://www.npmjs.com/package/discord.js-qotd)

 discord.js-qotd is a Node.js module that allows you to create polls or questions of the day with your discord bot.
-You can customize the separator and the embed color!
+You can customize the arg separator, emoji and the embed color!
 This module was originally created by nicolasmf and called [discord.js-poll](https://www.npmjs.com/package/discord.js-poll).
 However due to lack of updates, and broken functionality I have decided to start updating it myself.

 ### Features I'm working on:
 * d.js v13 support
-* Customizable emoji option
 * Variable message content to go along with the qotd embed.

 ## Installation